skip to main content

 Shannon O'Neill, Member Ex Officio

 Shannon O'Neill is the Curator for the Tamiment-Wagner Collections at NYU Special Collections, a department within NYU Libraries, and the repository responsible for the ongoing care, preservation, and access to the Abraham Lincoln Archives Collection and collections of numerous Spanish Civil War veterans.
 She joined NYU in August of 2019.
 Prior to NYU, she worked at the Barnard College Archives and Special Collections as its Director, and the Los Angeles Public Library and Atlantic City Free Public Library.
-She is currently a graduate student in NYU’s Archives and Public History program, working towards a master’s in public history.
+As of May 2024, she has completed a master’s in public history at NYU’s Archives and Public History program.

 Read More